olliesharp5/personal-website/README.md

 - Add multi-language support
 - Add light mode
 - Add live link in addition to the existing repo link on projects card
-- Add capability to display soft skills in Skills section
 - Complete the experiences page
 - Include a blog section for writing about development experiences
 - Include separate section for collaborative projects conducted at hackthons